shoniisrael/base-netlify-nextjs/html-template/README.md

 ### Build

-To build and export an optimized production build to /out folder use:
+To build tailwind and bind with index.html use:

 ```bash
 npm run tw:build